 Sage:

 Sage and butternut squash is a match made in heaven.
 It is a beautiful flavor combination and works well as a garnish.
 I like to add fresh sage leaves for garnish.
+If you have a kitchen herb garden, you’ll also notice that sage tends to flourish around the same time that butternut squash starts showing up in stores after harvest.
+It’s like it’s a match made in heaven both in timing and flavor.

 Click Here to Watch Me Make this Recipe on YouTube!